Takfes/fun-crypto-app/README.md

 ### TODOs TAKIS
 1. check why datasize period = 5000 breaks
-2. check how to pass parameters in custom indicators, such as PAT or DICK
 ### TODOs PREKS
 1. extend params to search (stoploss, takeprofit), run for data period = 30.000 and measure time
 2. TripleH strategy : enable funcitonalities similar to those of Dictum